flowground/amazonaws-com-macie-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListS3Resources
-### Lists all the S3 resources associated with Amazon Macie.
+> Lists all the S3 resources associated with Amazon Macie.
 If memberAccountId isn't specified, the action lists the S3 resources associated with Amazon Macie for the current master account.
-If memberAccountId is specified, the action lists the S3 resources associated with Amazon Macie for the specified member account.
+If memberAccountId is specified, the action lists the S3 resources associated with Amazon Macie for the specified member account.<br/>

 #### Input Parameters
-* `maxResults` - _optional_ - Pagination limit
+* `maxResults` - _optional_ - Pagination limit<br/>
-* `nextToken` - _optional_ - Pagination token
+* `nextToken` - _optional_ - Pagination token<br/>
 * `X-Amz-Content-Sha256` - _optional_
 * `X-Amz-Date` - _optional_
 * `X-Amz-Algorithm` - _optional_